dorisavedikian/Reconciliation_Project/README.md

 ## This  Repo  is  to  document  the  reconciliation  process.

-Original [nalt_label_ALL.tsv]() file has 145,755 rows.
+Original [nalt_label.tsv](https://github.com/woody544/nalt4ma/blob/main/nalt/nalt_labels/nalt_labels.tsv) file has 145,755 rows.
 Because alt and pref labels that correspond to a given concept / resource has the same URI, the openRefine reconciliation service (CSV-Reconcile) will not work.

 So, everytime the NALT gets updated the following two files should be created using a derivative of Tom Baker's [nalt_label.ipynb](https://github.com/woody544/nalt4ma/blob/main/nalt/nalt_labels.ipynb) jupiter notebook so that the [pref labels]() and [alt labels]() are seperated